felipe-gustavo/wipro-code-challenge/challenge-react/README.md

 ## How to test it

-Just run `yarn cypress:open`, and the cypress window, click in `todo-list.spec`.
+Just run `yarn cypress:open`, and the cypress window, click in `todo-list.spec` or run `yarn cypress:open` to run without interface.

 ## Important notes